 First, every member of the church needs to diligently answer the question: “But who do you say that I am?”
 If the answer is anything less than the crucified Messiah, then we may be following a different Jesus.

 Second, each person needs to discern where the Spirit is leading them to sacrifice themselves for the benefit of others.
-Who needs some financial support, even where personal funds may be running low?
+Who needs some financial support, even where personal financial loss may take place?
 Who needs my help watching their kids on a Friday night even when I have plans?
-Where do I need to speak up for those experiencing injustice, even when my family and friends may ostracize me?
+Where do I need to speak up for those experiencing injustice, even when where ostracization may be a result?

 Michael J. Gorman, “Cruciformity,” in Dictionary of scripture and ethics, ed.
 Joel B. Green (Grand Rapids, 2011), 197.